Homework 4: Statistics!¶

 ])

-(a) Make a plot of the likelihood surface for this data over the range $0.5 \le \alpha, \beta \le 4$.
+(a) Evaluate the likelihood surface for this data on a grid of values across the range $0.5 \le \alpha, \beta \le 4$, and make a plot or otherwise show the resulting likelihoods.

 (c) Using this model, in what proportion of forest tracts do you estimate less than 20% of the trees have burned?